-With regard to private schools, a child receiving home instruction may also participate in courses, provided that the child has been accepted and arrangements have been made regarding tuition.
+With regard to private schools, a child receiving home instruction may also participate in private school courses, provided that the child has been accepted by the private school and arrangements have been made regarding tuition.
+As long as the student is using those courses for home instruction, they must be registered as home instruction students and follow all home instruction regulations.
 As for participation in other private school activities, the Maryland Public Secondary Schools Athletic Association (MPSSAA) has approved Standards of Competition that, if met, allow a child who is participating in a home instruction program to compete as a member of a private school sports team against MPSSAA member schools.
 Such participation, however, is at the discretion of the private school.
 You can access the MPSSAA Standards of Competition online at the following link: